MarioAlessandroNapoli/GPT-Resuminator/README.md

-# GPT-Resumonator
+# GPT-Resuminator

-GPT-Resumonator is an innovative tool that streamlines the process of extracting information from resumes using the ChatGPT API.
-Save time and resources by allowing GPT-Resumonator to handle the tedious task of resume screening for you.
+GPT-Resuminator is an innovative tool that streamlines the process of extracting information from resumes using the ChatGPT API.
+Save time and resources by allowing GPT-Resuminator to handle the tedious task of resume screening for you.
 Simply upload your resumes and let the magic happen!

 ## Table of Contents
 1. [Features](#features)